-Store credit cards are notorious for their gargantuan APRs, with many approaching 30%.
+Store credit cards are notorious for their gargantuan APRs.
 What’s worse, many store cards charge all cardholders the same variable APR, regardless of their credit history.

-A recent CreditCards.com retail store card survey found the average store card APR was around 28% for a store-only card and around 23% for a co-branded store card, so if you’re carrying a large balance, you’re likely facing a steep uphill battle in paying off debt.
+A CreditCards.com retail store card survey found the average store card APR was around 25.90% for a store-only card and around 22% for a co-branded store card, so if you’re carrying a large balance, you’re likely facing a steep uphill battle in paying off debt.

-For example, the Best Buy store card – the My Best Buy® Visa® card from Citi – charges a high-end variable APR of 29.74% and the store-only Walmart Rewards Card charges all cardholders a variable APR of 26.99%.
-Department store cards from Sears, Macy’s, and JCPenney aren’t much better.
+For example, the Best Buy store card – the My Best Buy® Visa® card from Citi – and the Macy’s American Express card charge a high-end variable APR of 25.24%, and the store-only JCPenney credit card charges all cardholders a variable APR of 26.99%.

 By transferring your store card balance to a new card − especially one that offers a low or 0% intro APR on balance transfers − you can hit pause on mounting interest charges and work on paying off your debt.

-To see just how much you could save, let’s take a look at couple of examples.
-Here’s how things would shake out if you were to do a balance transfer from a Best Buy credit card and an Amazon Prime Store Card, each to a new card that offers a 0% intro APR for 18 months on balance transfers:
+To see just how much you could save, let’s take a look at a couple of examples.
+Here’s how things would shake out if you were to do a balance transfer from an Amazon Prime Store Card to a new card that offers a 0% intro APR for 18 months on balance transfers: